Partnering with Macrocosmos to Accelerate Next-Generation NNP Development

 Our collaboration brings Bittensor closer to cutting-edge research in drug discovery and materials science.
 We look forward to working with the Macrocosmos team to add new capabilities to Mainframe.

-In our newly released preprint "Egret-1: Pretrained Neural Network Potentials For Efficient and Accurate Bioorganic Simulation," we present a new family of open-source ML models for high-accuracy bioorganic simulations.
+In our newly released preprint "Egret-1: Pretrained Neural Network Potentials for Efficient and Accurate Bioorganic Simulation," we present a new family of open-source ML models for high-accuracy bioorganic simulations.
 One key insight from the paper is that the next generation of models will need a lot more high-quality data generated via density-functional theory (DFT).
 From the paper:

 In particular, we anticipate that a combination of improved dataset scale and quality, more expressive architectures, and performance optimization will make it possible to achieve significantly improved accuracy, speed, and generality, which we expect to have a substantial impact on discovery across the chemical sciences.